 Don’t let submission dates surprise you

-Using the semester time planner will encourage you to record submission dates.
+Use a time planner or Outlook Calendar to record submission dates.
 Knowing in advance your key dates will help you to plan time across the semester and will help to avoid any deadline surprises.

 Use pockets of time

 Got an hour between your lecture and a seminar?
 Sometimes we don’t use our time as well as we could because we think pockets of time are too short to write an essay.
 But how about checking some references, searching databases or proofreading that essay you finished yesterday?

 Identify your time eaters